 They don’t call Florida “The Sunshine State” for nothing!

 As the summer temperatures reach up into the 80s and 90s, Florida residents flock to local beaches and pools.
-For Nocatee residents, that means making a beeline for the community’s popular Splash Water Park – with its resort-style pools, 50-foot water slides, kids’ splash pad and Lazy River – or visiting one of the Atlantic Ocean beaches located just minutes away.
+For Nocatee residents, that means making a beeline for the community’s popular Splash Water Park and Nocatee Spray Park – with its resort-style pools, 50-foot water slides, kids’ splash pad and Lazy River – or visiting one of the Atlantic Ocean beaches located just minutes away.

 But what to do with the kids on those days when you want a break from the heat?
 Fortunately, Nocatee and Northeast Florida residents have a number of options for having fun in the shade.